Volk-aan/CookBookApp-Workshop/README.md

 #### Android Setup

-Set the MonkeyFinder.Android as the startup project and select your emulator or device to start debugging.
+Set the CookBook.Android as the startup project and select your emulator or device to start debugging.
 With help for deployment head over to our [documentation](https://docs.microsoft.com/xamarin/android/deploy-test/debugging/).

 #### Windows 10 Setup

-Set the MonkeyFinder.UWP as the startup project and select debug to **Local Machine**.
+Set the CookBook.UWP as the startup project and select debug to **Local Machine**.

-### 12. Find Closest Monkey!
+### 12. Find Closest Recipe!

-We can add more functionality to this page using the GPS of the device since each monkey has a latitude and longitude associated with it.
+We can add more functionality to this page using the GPS of the device since each recipe has a latitude and longitude associated with it.

-1. In our `MonkeysViewModel.cs`, let's create another method called `GetClosestAsync`:
+1. In our `RecipesViewModel.cs`, let's create another method called `GetClosestAsync`:

 ```csharp
 async Task GetClosestAsync()